gvSIGAssociation/gvnix/addon-service-layer/docs/pd-addon-service-layer.rst

 Analysis
 =========

-Monitorizaciones de archivos y procesos internos
 File Monitoring.

-Add-on monitorize java files annotated with **@GvNIX...**
+Add-on monitorize java files annotated with **@GvNIX...**, for each one creates its associated AspectJ file where are the jax-ws annotations defined using @GVNIX annotations attributes.

-TBC: Indicar qué se monitoriza, por ejemplo, crear una clase anotada con *tal* anotación y el proceso asociado, por ejemplo, crea un .aj con *tal cosa*.
+  * Checks correct values aof Annotation attributes before generate ja files.

 Este punto será muy útil para la integración con MOSKitt

 Analysis for the development of the Add-on displayed by commands.